Swiss European Mobility Programm (Erasmus+)

-The University of Basel extends a warm welcome to students coming to study in Basel under the ERASMUS programme for a semester or year.
+The University of Basel extends a warm welcome to students coming to study in Basel under the Swiss-European Mobility Programme (Sub.
+Erasmus+) for a semester or year.
 Many of you will be some distance from home and we will do our best to ensure that your stay with us will be academically rewarding and socially enjoyable.
 We have almost 3000 international students studying at the University during a typical academic year.
 They come from a wide variety of backgrounds and cultures and do much to enhance and enrich life at the University.

 We hope you will find the information in this website informative and helpful.
 It covers such matters as application and registration procedures, the choice of courses, campus services, accommodation costs, visa matters and social life.

-In order to study at the University of Basel as an Erasmus student, your home university must have an Erasmus bilateral agreement with University of Basel for the subject area you wish to study while here.
+In order to study at the University of Basel as an Programme student, your home university must have a bilateral agreement with University of Basel for the subject area you wish to study while here.

 You must be first nominated by your home university - your International Office will send your nomination to the Mobility Office at the University of Basel to confirm your nomination.
 You will then receive an email from us explaining how to apply and what documents you need.

-The application procedure for autumn semester 2014 will be published in April 2014.
+The application procedure for autumn semester 2014: Application Form

 Autumn Semester/Full Academic Year: 30th May